EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Enhancement: Remove JavaScript dependency to populate place holder values
 * Enhancement: Replaced Captcha with the all new No-Captcha-Re-Captcha API from Google
 * Enhancement: Introduced all new filters ( check documentation for examples )
+* Enhancement: Un-checking 'visibility' now hides the input field (instead of not generating it at all)
+* Enhancement: Re-defined YKSEME_PATH for users who have the plugins folder outside of wp-content
 * Enhancement: Added new classes to labels and input fields on the front end forms ( new classes yks-mc-label-field-label , yks-mc-form-row-field-label , yks-mc-input-field-row-field-label , yks-mc-input-field-label )
 * Bug Fix: Re-sorting fields that had a stored custom class name didn't store properly
 * Bug Fix: Wrapped bundled template text in filters